-A vast majority of the natural experiments investigating the Permanent Income Hypothesis find evidence against it by rejecting the null that $\beta = 0$.
-This seems to indicate that households are in fact not forward looking when making their consumption decisions, even if they look only a few months ahead.
-How can one then assume they look many years ahead, as required for retirement planning, saving for children's college expenditures, issues involving career paths, and so on?
+A vast majority of the natural experiments investigating the Permanent Income Hypothesis find evidence against it by rejecting the null that $\beta = 0$ .
+This seems to indicate that households are in fact not forward looking when making their consumption decisions, even if they have to take into account only income changes that will occur a few months ahead.
+How can one then assume that households look many years ahead, as required for retirement planning, saving for childrens' college expenditures, and so on?
 Thus, one of the major assumptions of the Permanent Income Hypothesis seems to be undermined.
-The evidence summarized in section 2.2.2 suggests liquidity constraints can help reconcile theory and evidence, but often a significant consumption response to preannounced income changes can be found even among unconstrained households.
-Apart from analyzing liquidity constraints, the data are rarely rich enough to provide further insights into the sources of the failure of the Permanent Income Hypothesis.17
+The evidence summarized in section 2.2.2 suggests liquidity constraints can help reconcile theory and evidence, but often a significant consumption response to preannounced income changes can be found even among likely unconstrained households.
+Apart from analyzing liquidity constraints, the data are rarely rich enough to provide further insights into the sources of the failure of the Permanent Income Hypothesis.

-15DeFusco (2014) and Agarwal and Qian (2014b) are two recent papers analyzing similar experiments that involve a relaxation of borrowing constraints for home owners in the first case, and an unexpected tightening in the second case.
+&lt;sup>15DeFusco (2014) and Agarwal and Qian (2014b) are two recent papers analyzing similar experiments that involve a relaxation of borrowing constraints for home owners in the first case, and an unexpected tightening in the second case.

-16Expenditures on other goods might also change, depending on the degree of substitutability or complementarity between goods.
+&lt;sup>16Expenditures on other goods might also change, depending on the degree of substitutability or com-